 - A password is a random string of characters.

 Why passphrase?
-Because they’re easier to remember, and they’re easier to make long – and as we saw, password length is perhaps the single easiest way to increase the security of a password.
+Because they’re easier to remember, so it’s easier to make long ones — and as we saw, password length is the single easiest way to increase the security of a password.

-“BT6aKgcAN44VK4yw” is a very nice, 16-character long, secure password that’s difficult to remember.
-In fact, the only way to use this is with a password manager of some sort that remembers it for you.
+“BT6aKgcAN44VK4yw” is a very nice, secure 16-character password that’s difficult to remember.
+In fact, about the only way to use this is with password manager software that remembers it for you.

 The biggest problem with passphrases?
-Many services that use passwords don’t allow spaces and don’t allow such lengthy passwords.
+Many services that use passwords don’t allow spaces or such lengthy passwords.

 Shouldn’t services fix this and do better?